 The adventure begins at one of multiple ranches in town.
 You'll make your way on horseback down a rocky and at times muddy, wild trail through the forest, before eventually hopping off and reaching a series of steps leading toward the giant cascade.

 Opt to hike instead of horseback riding, and you'll get a closer look at the flora and fauna in these parts, where native species grow abundantly, including orchids, royal palms, pineapple and mango trees.

-Birders will spot the national palmchat, the Black-crowned palm tanager, and the Hispaniolan woodpecker, among hundreds of species.
+Birders will spot the palmchat (DR's national bird), the Black-crowned palm tanager, and the Hispaniolan woodpecker, among hundreds of species.
 Excursions to El Limón are offered from all around the peninsula.